knode/speakers/portland-or-usa/justin-abrahms.md

 I'm Justin.
 I've been programming for many years.
 I'm self-taught.
 I dig talking because it provides me an excuse to dig deeper into a topic, as well as a method of share my findings with others.
 As for formats, I'm happy with a tour of code, if there's a particular repo of mine that catches your eye, standard speaker + slides or round table discussion things.

-For topics, I'm into a bunch of stuff, including:
+## Topics

-- static analysis
+* static analysis
-- writing testable code
+* writing testable code
-- playing with irc bots
+* playing with irc bots
-- application structure and architecture
+* application structure and architecture
-- technical paper discussion
+* technical paper discussion
-- computer science (and education thereof)
+* computer science (and education thereof)
-- tooling as a general concept
+* tooling as a general concept